Event box

 Join us for a special Juneteenth event at the Newport Public Library!

-On Tuesday, June 17 at 6:00 PM, the Newport Public Library will host a community event in partnership with RI Slave History Medallions (RISHM), ahead of Newport’s own Juneteenth celebration in Washington Square.
+On Tuesday, June 17 at 6:00 PM, the Newport Public Library will host a community event in partnership with RI Slave History Medallions (RISHM).

 Charles Roberts, RISHM’s Founder and Executive Director, will deliver a powerful talk exploring the origins of Juneteenth and its enduring significance today.
 He will highlight Rhode Island’s Black regiments, Indigenous contributions, and discuss why marking the landscape with historical markers and monuments is so important to honoring past generations and educating future generations.